expyriment/dataintegrityfingerprint-python/paper.md

 use SHA-256, having a algorithm-independent DIF is crucial for being able to adapt to future developments in the domain of cryptography and computer security.

+We chose Python as the reference implementation for the DIF, because Python (a) is open source, (b) is available cross-platform, (c) offers very good code readability, (d) is widely-used in the scientific community, and (e) allowed us to implement the underlying calculation as well as command line and graphical user interfaces using only the built-in standard libary, without relying on a set of complex external dependencies.
+Not only does this make the reference implementation easy to understand and a good basis for other implementations, but it also simplifies maintainability of the software and ensures its long-term availability.

 # Specification